firehol/firehol/doc/fireqos/fireqos-params-class.5.md

 `adsl` is a special `linklayer` that automatically calculates ATM overheads for the link.

-`local` is used when the ADSL modem is directly attached to your computer (for example a PCI card, or a USB modem).
+`local` is used when linux is running PPPoE.

-`remote` is used when you have an ADSL router attached to an ethernet port of your computer.

-When one is using PPPoE pass-through, so there is an ethernet ADSL modem (not router) and PPP is running on the Linux host, the option to choose is `local`.
+`remote` is used when PPPoE is running on the router.

 > **Note**
 >